-- having a relationship of concern with a controlling adult or young person (this may involve physical and/or emotional abuse and/or gang activity) - entering and/or leaving vehicles driven by unknown adult - possessing unexplained amounts of money, expensive clothes or other items - frequenting areas known for risky activities

-- being groomed or abused via the Internet and mobile technology; and - having unexplained contact with hotels, taxi companies or fast food outlets.
+- Having a relationship of concern with a controlling adult or young person (this may involve physical and/or emotional abuse and/or gang activity); - Entering and/or leaving vehicles driven by unknown adults; - Possessing unexplained amounts of money, expensive clothes or other items; - · Frequenting areas known for risky activities; - Being groomed or abused via the Internet and mobile technology; and - Having unexplained contact with hotels, taxi companies or fast food outlets.

-The intelligence reporting form on the LSP website will be used to share information with Bedfordshire Police and Children's Social Care that raises a concern around CSE.
+The intelligence reporting form on the LSCB website will be used to share information with Police and children's social care that raises a concern around CSE.